-We will help you to choose an appointment when the waiting room is quiet in order to minimise your waiting time.
-This may be difficult to arrange at short notice, but we will do our utmost to accommodate you and your pet at this difficult time.
+We will help you to choose an appointment when the waiting room is quiet, in order to minimise your waiting time.
+At Portishead and Nailsea we have our Client Care Room where you can wait.
+We will do our utmost to accommodate you and your pet at this difficult time.

 We treat all pets and wild animals with respect and our vet or nurse will discuss the options available to you:

 The cremations are carried out by a long established family run firm, based on a farm in Monmouthshire.
 We chose this company for their professionalism and compassionate service.

 There are two options available to you.